linlet1173/Camera-Calibration/README.md

 This is a camera calibration and lens distortion correction project using openCV python.

 ## Project Description

-1. Calibrate a personal camera using a printed chessboard pattern.
-2. Calculate the intrinsic camera matrix and distortion coefficients.
-3. Use the calibration results to correct lens distortion in a video.
+This project demonstrates how to calibrate a camera using a chessboard pattern and correct lens distortion in recorded video footage.
+It is implemented in Python with OpenCV, and follows a structured computer vision workflow to generate accurate camera intrinsic parameters and apply geometric correction.

+## Dependencies
+Python 3.x
+OpenCV (opencv-python)
+NumPy

+## Install
+    pip install opencv-python numpy

 ## Chessboard Pattern Details